vesoft-inc/nebula-docs/community/README.md

 #### How to become a Contributor

-- contributes at least 1 PR for any project in the [vesoft-inc organization](https://github.com/vesoft-inc)
+To become a Contributor, you should contribute at least 1 PR for any project in the [vesoft-inc organization](https://github.com/vesoft-inc).

 There are various ways of contributing.
 See [Contributing Guide](../CONTRIBUTING.md) to get started.